 Beverly Hills is back and better than ever in this new CLUELESS adventure.
-It is senior year at Bronson Alcott High School and Cher, Dionne, and Tai find themselves in a slight identity crisis.
+It is the senior year at Bronson Alcott High School and Cher, Dionne, and Tai find themselves in a slight identity crisis.

 Where are they meant to go?
 What are they meant to do after high school?
 What will happen to their love lives?
 Thankfully, they all have each other to lean on in the hard moments of life.

 CLUELESS: SENIOR YEAR is so much fun, in the best way possible.
 From the art to the writing, you have a blast as if it’s 1995 again.
 What is insanely adorable about this comic is the theme of ‘senior year.’
 Being lost and not knowing who you are.
 It’s a common time in your life where you want to figure out who you will be when you go to college.
 CLUELESS: SENIOR YEAR depicts it perfectly.

 This comic shines a light on each character that we know and love from Clueless.
 We got Cher first, Dionne second, and then Tai last but never least.
 It comes off as a much-needed check-in with the three best friends from Bronson Alcott High School.
 It feels as though you are checking in with old friends to see how they are doing but in a pleasant and picturesque way.

 Each one of these friends is going through something.
 Whether it be between their love life and their school life, or asserting their dominance in Dionne’s case.
 They are finding out how to make the hard decisions that will come after high school.
 The writing truly depicts this so well.
 The art adds to the writing in such a delightful way that you can’t look away.
 It’s whimsical and pleasant to look at the art in this comic.
 Siobhan Keenan and Shan Murphy did an outstanding job.
 Along with writers Ashley Benson and Sarah Kuhn.